 Western Engineering News | October 13, 2017

-University researchers, industry experts and representatives from the Canadian nuclear industry gathered at Bruce Power on October 10th for the 13th Annual University Network of Excellence in Nuclear Engineering (UNENE) Workshop.
-The UENE is a workshop on Instrumentation and Control (I&C) Systems for Nuclear Power Plants.
+University researchers, industry experts and representatives from the Canadian nuclear industry gathered at Bruce Power on October 10th for the 13th Annual University Network of Excellence in Nuclear Engineering (UNENE) Workshop on Instrumentation and Control (I&C) Systems for Nuclear Power Plants.
 This annual event was organized by Jin Jiang, a Professor of Electrical and Computer Engineering at Western and the NSERC/UNENE Senior Industrial Research Chair (IRC) in Instrumentation and Control.

 Over 25 participants from the Canadian and US nuclear industry attended this year’s workshop.
 Adam Forystek of Bruce Power delivered the opening remarks, in which he discussed the uniqueness of the UNENE collaboration in the nuclear industry.
 He also explained how UNENE can help to improve the nuclear industry by challenging the status quo, facilitating exchange of ideas, and serving as a vehicle between academics and industry experts to explore new ways to improve safety and operation of nuclear power plants.

 Jiang and members of his team presented the latest research progress during the event.
 Representatives from the Canadian Nuclear Safety Commission (CNSC), Canadian Nuclear Laboratories (CNL), CANDU Energy, CANDU Owners Group (COG), Bruce Power and Doosan HF Controls also shared their knowledge and experience on advanced instrumentation, measurement and control technologies as well as the activities on cyber-security.